flux-iac/tofu-controller/README.md

-# TF-controller for Flux: Use GitOps at your own pace
+# TF-controller for Flux: GitOps everything at your own pace

 `tf-controller` is an experimental controller for Flux to reconcile Terraform resources in the GitOps-way.
 You don't need to GitOps-ify everything.
-With the power of Flux together with Terraform, TF-controller allows you to use GitOps at your own pace.
+With the power of Flux together with Terraform, TF-controller allows you to GitOps everything, in the Kubernetes and Terraform universe, at your own pace.

 ## Features

   * **Fully GitOps Automation for Terraform**: With setting `.spec.approvePlan=auto`, it allows a `Terraform` object to be reconciled and act as the representation of your Terraform resources.
 The TF-controller uses the spec of the `Terraform` object to perform `plan`, `apply` its associated Terraform resources.
 It then stores the `TFSTATE` of the applied resources as a `Secret` inside the Kubernetes cluster.
 After `.spec.interval` passes, the controller performs drift detection to check if there is a drift occurred between your live system, and your Terraform resources.
 If a drift occurs, the plan to fix that drift will be generated and applied automatically.
     _This feature is available since v0.3.0._
   * **Drift detection**: This feature is a part of the GitOps automation feature.
 The controller detects and fixes drift for your infrastructures, based on the Terraform resources and their `TFSTATE`. _This feature is available since v0.5.0._
+    Drift detection is enabled by default.
+You can use the field `.spec.disableDriftDetection` to disable this behaviour.
+    _This feature is available since v0.7.0._
   * **Plan and Manual Approve**: This feature allows you to separate the `plan`, out of the `apply` step, just like the Terraform workflow you are familiar with.
 A good thing about this is that it is done in a GitOps way.
 When a plan is generated, the controller shows you a message like **'set approvePlan: "plan-main-123" to apply this plan.'**.
     You make change to the field `.spec.approvePlan`, commit and push to tell the TF-controller to apply the plan for you.
     With this GitOps workflow, you can optionally create and push this change to a new branch for your team member to review and approve too. _This feature is available since v0.6.0._

 ## Dependencies